particle-iot-archived/cc3000-patch-programmer/README.md

 ## Quick Deploy

+**IMPORTANT**: The easiest way to apply the CC3000 patch is to **[use the Spark CLI](https://github.com/spark/spark-cli#apply-the-cc3000-patch)**.
+This is recommended and simpliest path, whereas the approach below is more appropriate if you are doing advanced things like testing different patch version binaries, doing cc3000-patch-programmer development, etc.

 If you simply want to run this Patch Programmer on your Spark Core and then return to the standard Spark Core firmware, follow these instructions.

 1. Download this repository